-Spread over 348,000 square kilometres in the Coral Sea, the Great Barrier Reef is a vast marine sancturary featuring over 2,500 reefs and 900 islands.
-Cruise the ethereal Whitsunday Islands, take a seaplane over the atolls, and discover lively seascapes alive with rare underwater species.
+Spread over 348,000 square kilometres in the Coral Sea, the Great Barrier Reef is a vast marine sanctuary featuring over 2,500 reefs and 900 islands.
+Sail the ethereal Whitsunday Islands on a luxury superyacht charter, take a seaplane over the atolls, and discover lively seascapes alive with rare underwater species.

 Start the day with a dive to explore the coral gardens at the southern end of Opal Reef followed by a dive at the most northern tip.
 Have a late lunch on board as the yacht cruises north to Escape Reef.
 Do some bottom fishing for a sought after Coral Trout.
 Try your hand at sportsfishing for some of the most iconic bluewater species on the Great Barrier Reef.
 Go snorkelling in the lagoon side of the reef or diving on the east side.
 See giant clams dotted amongst the branch and mushroom corals.
 Enjoy wonderful fresh fish for dinner.

 Enjoy breakfast onboard as the superyacht sails to Cooktown, famously the landfall of Captain Cook in 1770 after his ship ran aground on the reef.
 Explore this pretty historical town.
 Visit the Cooktown Creative Arts Association shop for some locally-made souvenirs or go to the James Cook Museum.
 Take a sunset cruise heading up the Endeavour River to watch the sunset over the distant ranges.
 As the boat navigates through the maze of smaller creeks, listen to tales about Captain Cook’s infamous passage along the Cape.